 The Pazo do Faramello is an early eighteenth century building in baroque civilian Compostelean style, with strong Italian influences that give away the Genoese origin of his founder, the Marquis of Piombino.

-Equidistant 12 kms of Padron and Santiago de Compostela, the old Camino de Santiago Portugués (Southern Way of St. James) crosses the property and runs parallel to the river up to the Rua de Francos, small village documented from the XII Century as final lodging for the pìlgrims
+The manor is located 12 kms of Padron and 10 km to Santiago de Compostela, the old Camino de Santiago Portugués (Southern Way of St. James) crosses the property and runs parallel to the river up to the Rua de Francos, small village documented from the XII Century as final lodging for the pìlgrims

 The estate covers an area of 126,000 m2 and the beautifully constructed main building exceeds 2.100 m2.
 Notable among the elite of the great Galician estate houses for its industrial origin, as it was founded after the Real Fábrica del Faramello paper factory, a pioneer and champion of the industry in Galicia for over two centuries.
 The old mills and its corresponding tools can still be visited.